flintlang/flint/proposals/0003-external-calls.md

 	[161](https://github.com/kieranelby/KingOfTheEtherThrone/blob/master/contracts/KingOfTheEtherThrone.sol#L161))

 ## Proposed solution
-The following solution is partially based upon the [Command Design Pattern]() and the [Oraclize Engine](https://docs.oraclize.it/).
-They allow for execution of the argument if other given conditions are met (as specified by the compiler).
+The following solution is partially based upon the [Command Design Pattern](https://sourcemaking.com/design_patterns/command) and the [Oraclize Engine's](https://docs.oraclize.it/) implementation of calls to the internet.

+The solution is designed to allow for execution of the argument if and only if other given conditions are met.
+For instance that the gas provided is sufficient for the call, or the function accepts ether.

 A valid external call should specify the following, some of these can be auto-filled by the compiler:
 - The contract address
 - The function name
 - The parameters